Bry-Esc/pcu-scheduling-system/readme.md

 ## Faculty Scheduling Systen

----

-### Features

--   Maintenance Management
-    -- Room Management
-    -- Section Management

--   Curriculum Management
-    -- Curriculum (Create, Read, Update)
-    -- Course Offering
-    -- Course Scheduling for the Courses Offered

--   Users Management
-    -- Instructor
-    -- Administrator

--   Reports Generation
-    -- Room Utilization
-    -- Teaching load per Instructor
--   Other Functionalities
-    -- Realtime Notification if the teaching load is approved/rejected by the instructor.
-    -- Detects Conflict in Schedule
-    -- Easy Teachling load by Draggable Schedule (Day, Time Schedule) -- Ability to Override the no. of units loaded depending on the employees status.

-# Installation

----

 -   Open Terminal and run `composer install` from the root folder of the project.
 -   Create a database.
 -   Copy **.env.example** to **.env** and setup your database.